YuanAHa/PIGNN/README.md

 ```
 python test.py
 ```
-and,the results images will be saved in the `images` folder.
+and,the results images will be saved in the `testImg_save_dir` folder.